MTP/MPO Cables: What Are They and How to Use Them?

 The TIA 568 standard defines three connection methods to ensure the correct polarity of the optical path, called Type A, Type B, and Type C. The cables of the three MTP/MPO connector types have different structures.
 Read the white paper Understanding MTP/MPO Cable Polarity for more information about common 8/12/24-fiber MTP/MPO cable polarity and connectivity methods.

 Figure 5: 12-Fiber MTP/MPO Cable Polarity.

-MTP/MPO cables fall into multimode OM3/OM4 and single-mode OS2 cables.
-Multimode OM3/OM4 MTP/MPO cables are mostly used for short distances such as inside a building or campus, allowing maximal transmission distance of 100m (OM3) or 150m (OM4) at 40 Git/s.
-Single-mode OS2 MTP/MPO cables are suitable for long-reach transmission and widely deployed in carrier networks, MANs (Metropolitan Area Network) and PONs (Passive Optical Network).
+According to Fiber Mode, MTP/MPO cable types include multimode OM3/OM4 and single-mode OS2 cables.
+Multimode OM3/OM4 MTP/MPO cables are suitable for short distance transmission, allowing 40 Git/s maximum transmission distance of 100m or 150m respectively.
+Single-mode OS2 MTP/MPO cables are suitable for long-distance transmission, such as in Metropolitan Area Networks (MANs) and PONs (Passive Optical Networks).
 With less modal dispersion, the bandwidth of OS2 is higher than OM3/OM4.

-MTP/MPO cables are well-received for high-density cabling in data centers, as they are capable of accommodating multi fibers within a single interface, which largely increases network capacity, saves much space and offers ease of cable management.
-With a variety of MTP/MPO cables available in terms of cable function, polarity, fiber count, fiber mode and jacket rating, it would be better to consider specific needs when choosing suitable MTP/MPO cable solutions.
+The MTP/MPO cable types distinguished by five features make it easier to filter out the network connection solution that suits specific needs.
+MTP/MPO cables are well-received for high-density cabling in data centers, as they are capable of accommodating multi fibers within a single interface, which largely increases network capacity, saves a lot of space and offers ease of cable management.